SanazRezvani/motor-imagery-blink-bci/README.md

 ## Dataset Background

-The dataset used in this project was originally designed to study the physiology of eye blinks and their effect on EEG signals.
+According to the above pape, the dataset used in this project was originally designed to study the physiology of eye blinks and their effect on EEG signals.

 During data acquisition, multiple modalities were recorded simultaneously, including:
 - EEG (brain activity)